logichh/logichh/README.md

 ## 🚀 What I Do

 - **Full Stack Web Development**
-  Building responsive apps using [React/Vue/etc.], Node.js, Express, MongoDB, and more.
+  Building responsive apps using React, Node.js, Express, MongoDB, and more.

 - **Minecraft Plugin Development**
   Creating custom plugins for Spigot/Paper using Java (Java 21 ready), with support for custom items, GUIs, and server mechanics.